Evaluate pg_repack as a way to shorten maintenance downtime on upgrade

 it seems to be a viable way for Mentat's post-upgrade DB maintenance, minimizing the downtime.

-Updated by Radko Krkoš 11 months ago
+Updated by Radko Krkoš over 1 year ago

 - Status changed from New to In Progress